Menu

 return {"extracted_texts": extracted}

-Warning: **Base64-encoding large images eats memory.** A 10 MB photo becomes ~13.3 MB as base64.
-If you’re processing dozens of high-res images, resize them first.
-The vision model doesn’t need 4K resolution to read text.
+Warning: Base64-encoding big images eats memory.
+A 10 MB photo turns into ~13.3 MB as base64.
+If you are working with lots of high-res images, shrink them first.
+The vision model does not need 4K to read text.

-Here’s where the agent goes from tool to analyst.
-Any script can extract text.
-Finding which claims are confirmed by multiple sources — that’s what makes this an agent.
+Here is where the agent goes from tool to analyst.
+Any script can pull text.
+Finding which claims get backed up by more than one source — that is what makes this an agent.

-The cross-referencer sends all extracted texts to the LLM in one prompt.
-It asks the model to find three things: facts confirmed across documents, contradictions between documents, and facts unique to a single source.
+The cross-checker sends all the pulled text to the LLM in one prompt.
+It asks the model to find three things: facts that appear in two or more files, points where files clash, and facts that show up in only one source.

 python